Morgan and Paul Olliges are Christian YouTubers who make videos addressing social and cultural issues from a Christian perspective.

-They recently did a video reacting to some old videos, of which they pretend their opinions might have changed.
+They recently did a video reacting to some old videos, of which they pretend their opinions have changed.

 Abortion